Read, Debate: Engage.

 A war that isn't just Syrian

-Russia and the United States played pivotal roles in the war, with Russia supporting the Assad regime against rebel forces, along with Iran, and the US backing various opposition groups seeking to overthrow the Syrian government, along with others such as the EU and Turkey.
+Russia and the United States initially played pivotal roles in the war, with Russia supporting the Assad regime against rebel forces, along with Iran, and the US backing various opposition groups seeking to overthrow the Syrian government, along with others such as the EU and Turkey.

 Yemen's forgotten conflict